audrey617/My-Notes/IIS/ReviewForProjects.md

 My reviews and helpful reference links.
-Up til now, it is pretty easy course.
+It is pretty easy course.
+I skipped the credit project and still got more than 100% in total (since binary exploitation has extra points)

 </br>**Project1 - Man in the middle** </br>
 This project somehow reminds me of the steam game Hacknet.
 The working process on this project is a bit suffering and kinda like a puzzle.
 I got stuck on part 2 for a long while.
 But overall it is fun.
 I finished the project in 6 hours, while few students completed the lab in 3 hours.
 I assume they are very good at wireshark and have some security background before the lab. </br>